mca3/srchd/README.md

 Simply use `go build .` to build a srchd binary, or `go run .` to run it out of this repository. srchd holds all of the resources it needs to run within itself, so all you would need to move is the binary.

-There is no configuration as of now.
+There is some configuration that can be done, but documentation has not been written for it yet.
+See `./config.go`.

 ## Search engine support